jmandel/smart-launcher-v2/docs/local-stack-overview.md

      `HAPI_PUBLIC_BASE_URL`.
    - Suitable for daily cron jobs to guarantee a clean set of fixture data.

+4. `./scripts/snapshot-hapi-db.sh` / `./scripts/restore-hapi-db.sh`
+   - `snapshot` writes a compressed `pg_dump -Fc` file to `./snapshots`.
+   - `restore` stops HAPI, recreates the database, and pipes the dump through `pg_restore`.
+This is the fastest way to reset to a known baseline when the fixture load becomes large.

 ### Patient browser submodule

 - The SMART patient picker is vendored as a git submodule in